Barbie Papalios, Assistant Director of Financial Aid

 1. Complete Stafford Loan and Graduate PLUS Loan Entrance Counseling by logging on to the U.S. Department of Education's Direct Loan Servicing website and click on the Entrance Counseling link.
 After selecting Entrance Counseling, click the link on the right, for COMBINATION, STAFFORD AND GRADUATE PLUS LOANS.

-2. Complete TWO Master Promissory Notes, one for your Stafford Loan and one for your Graduate PLUS Loan here.
-You will need your Personal Identification Number to complete this step in the process.
-If you do not recall the PIN that was assigned to you when you completed the FAFSA, you can request it again here.
+2. Complete TWO Master Promissory Notes, one for your Stafford Loan and one for your Graduate PLUS Loan.
+You will need your FSA ID (if you have not already created an FSA ID, you should do so first) to complete this step in the process.